Proactive Customer Service: Why It Works, Examples, Tips

 4. Re-Train Your Employees to Be Proactive

 Customer service teams are often focused on responding to customer queries as they happen.
-By training people to think ahead, you can avoid those queries from ever happening.
+But with customer service training, you can train people to think ahead and avoid those queries from ever happening.

 One way to do this is to set up an internal knowledge base with all the information employees need about your product.
 You can also use this space to inform them of updates to share with customers.
 Additionally, training employees to reach out to customers with updates or simply to check in can make all the difference in how your customers feel about your brand.
 In fact, the aforementioned Microsoft report found “more than two-thirds of customers want an organization to reach out and engage with proactive customer notifications.”